chaos511/bubzieBirfday/README.md

 # bubzieBirfday
-  A program to make a cute heppi birfday video :D
+  A program to make a cute birfday video xD
   ![Alt Text](output.gif)